Under NRS 41.500, good Samaritans in Nevada are protected from being sued for any injuries they inadvertently cause as long as:

 - bring a person experiencing an overdose or emergency to a medical facility and notify the appropriate authorities.

 People who do either of the above four acts may not be arrested or prosecuted for:

 - the Nevada crime of drug paraphernalia possession (NRS 453.560 & NRS 453.566);

 - a violation of a restraining order in Nevada (NRS 33.100);

 - a violation of parole in Nevada; or

 The purpose of Nevada's good Samaritan drug overdose law is to save lives.
 People are much more likely to seek help for an overdosing person if they do not fear getting arrested for it.
-Letting these good Samaritans off the hook for their drug-related transgressions is a small price to pay for the opportunity to treat people suffering from an overdose.4
+Letting these good Samaritans off the hook for their drug-related transgressions is worth the opportunity to treat people suffering from an overdose.4

-As discussed above, people can be civilly liable for any injuries they cause rendering aid if they do not check all the good Samaritan boxes.
-Plaintiffs in a personal injury case may be able to show that the defendant was not good Samaritan on either of the following grounds:
+As discussed above, people can be liable for injuries they cause rendering aid if they do not check all the good Samaritan boxes.
+Plaintiffs in a personal injury case may be able to show that the defendant was not a good Samaritan on either of the following grounds: